Dabolus/NoEspresso/README.md

 ## Development

-Install dependencies by running `npm install`.
+Install dependencies by running `yarn install`.

 ### Running and Testing

-You can lint with `npm test`.
+You can lint with `yarn test`.

-To test it in a browser, you can do `npm start:firefox` or `npm start:chrome`.
+To test it in a browser, you can do `yarn start:firefox` or `yarn start:chrome`.

 ### Building

-`npm run build` will give you a zip file.
+`yarn build` will give you a zip file.